michaelclark2/lectures/The Hitchhiker's Guide to Exception Handling.md

 Of these three options, I'm going to start with the one that takes the least effort to check.
 I can easily determine whether or not there is an element on the DOM with the id of `App` by simply looking at the Elements pane:
 ![the element tab](https://raw.githubusercontent.com/michaelclark2/lectures/master/imgs/error_index.PNG)

-And look at that, turns out there I simply capitalized the word `app` in the id, so I'll just try and fix it by putting the lowercase 'app' on line 5 in my main.js
+And look at that, turns out I simply capitalized the word `app` in the id, so I'll just try and fix it by putting the lowercase 'app' on line 5 in my main.js

 ## Breakpoints and the Debugger

-How to set breakpoints, and crawl through the code
+Dealing with bugs found in loops can be a bothersome chore, but luckily for you, there is a tool to help with this issue.

 ## Paying it forward